ishtuuabbas/ishtuuabbas/README.md

 🔧 Skilled in building responsive, modern, and intuitive web applications.
 📊 Experience in integrating APIs, state management, and UI libraries for rich user experiences.

-### Mobile Development

-📱 Skilled in mobile app development using React Native.
-🔍 Expertise in crafting cross-platform mobile applications.
-🛠️ Familiar with mobile-specific components, device APIs, and performance optimizations.

-### Backend Development
+### Graphic Design

-⚙️ Backend development expertise with Node.js.
-🛢️ Database management and RESTful API development for various applications.
-🔒 Implementing security measures and authentication protocols.
+🎨 Expertise in creating visually appealing designs for web and print.
+📐 Skilled in Adobe Creative Suite, including Photoshop, Illustrator, and InDesign.
+🖌️ Experience in branding, logo design, UI/UX design, and digital illustrations.

 ## Contact Me

-📧 Feel free to reach out for collaboration, projects, or just to connect! johari9292@gmail.com 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/ishaq-ali-johari/) or visit my [GitHub]( https://github.com/johari9292).
+📧 Feel free to reach out for collaboration, projects, or just to connect! ishtuuabbas786@gmail.com 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/ishrat-fatima-879223253/) or visit my [GitHub](https://github.com/ishtuuabbas).

 Let's build amazing things together! 😊